boydx/geosalad/PITCHME.md

 # Ranging
 ## Use speed of light to determine distance
 ```
-Distance (range) =  Velocity (speed of light (186,282 mi/s) *  Time (offset in time between sat and receiver)
+Distance (range) =  Velocity (speed of light @ 186,282 mi/s) *  Time (offset in time between satellite and receiver)
 ```

 #HSLIDE
 ## Error
-“What bubble do you live in?”
+“What bubble do you live in?”<br>
-"The gov't is messing with you."
+"Yes, the gov't is messing with you."

 #HSLIDE?image=http://www.gps.gov/systems/gps/modernization/sa/data/timeline.gif